JOIN US at our online meeting 'LIVING SOBER: Virtual Meeting'

 TALKS is a new program serving the LGBTQ+ community in recovery.
 This program aims to fill the void left by treatment services, mutual aid support groups, and other common routes to recovery.
 TALKS will familiarize participants with the various methods of recovery and engage them with discussions that impact their overall experience.
 Topics such as Body Image, Homelessness, HIV, Homophobia, Harm Reduction, and even Redefining Fun (among many others) will headline various workshops to address the issues that impact an LGBTQ+ person's quality of life.
 There will be workshops focused on Transgender experiences and women's experiences, giving special attention to the most vulnerable among us.
 In summary, we are talking about the things less talked about in the general recovery community.

-Each TALKS event will be held in the style of a 90-minute workshop or discussion session.
-Some events may involve panel discussions, group activities, or speaker events.
 Some events will provide referral services to local resources.
 As the program grows and as knowledge of more needs in the community arise, TALKS is poised to be flexible and adaptable to the community it serves - a quality many other recovery-focused services cannot boast.
-TALKS will launch in the second week of September, recognized as National Recovery Month, with its first panel discussion.
-This event and all following events will be held at the LGBT Center in New York City, where program participants can feel welcomed, supported, and immersed in their community.
+TALKS launched in September of 2019, with it's first panel discussion at the LGBT Community Center in New York City.

 If you'd like to get involved with TALKS, please reach out to us at and we will discuss possible opportunities.
 If you'd like to donate to this exciting new venture, you may make a tax-deductible contribution on this page.